 Don’t Miss HRC’s MLK Day of Service Project

-January 18, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+January 18, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 This weekend, Americans will commemorate the legacy of Dr. Martin Luther King Jr. with service project and HRC wants to see how you’re participating.